By Atom | Jun 29, 2023, 8:33 AM

-The main 11 plus exam boards (GL, CEM and ISEB) do not include creative writing tasks in their tests.
-If a grammar school entrance exam includes a creative writing element, it has likely been set by the school itself.
-Most grammar schools will only assess the creative writing task in 'borderline cases' (such as when deciding between two candidates who achieved the same score in the main exam papers).
+The main 11 plus exam boards (GL Assessment and the Independent Schools Examinations Board (ISEB)) do not include creative writing tasks in their tests.
+If a school includes a creative writing element, it has likely been set by the school itself.

-The 11 plus creative writing task will need to be completed in a short time frame.
-Pupils will need to draft, write and review their work in well under an hour (dependent on the school's exam format).
+The 11 plus creative writing task usually has a short time frame.
+Pupils need to draft, write and review their work in under an hour (depending on the school's exam format).